fpozzana/dualVth/README.md

  dualVth project carried out in the Synthesis and optimization of digital systems course at Politecnico di Torino.

  The project consist in a plug-in for Synopsis's PrimeTime : the script, written in TCL, implements a post-synthesis power minimization procedure.
-The command performs a leakage-constrained Dual-Vth cell assignment such that slack penalties are minimized.
+The script performs a leakage-constrained Dual-Vth cell assignment such that slack penalties are minimized.
 The savings obtained from swapping LVT cells with HVT cells is obtained as follows

  savings = (start_power - end_power) / start_power